Skip to content

 Create a Dataset

-Datasets essentially connect all of the previous pieces.
+Datasets essentially connect all the previous pieces.
 By creating and defining a dataset, you send a specific policy to a specific agent group and establish a sink to receive the resulting metrics which allows you to visualize and action on the data.

-1. Navigate to the Policy
+1. Navigate to the DATASETS tab in Policy View

 Dataset Creation from policy view

-Navigate to Agents and click on the name of the agent that matches the group you selected in creating the dataset.
-The Agent View screen displays.
-Under the Active Policies/Datasets category, click the Policy drop-down (which should accompany a "running" status), and your Dataset should display.
+• Navigate to Agents and click on the name of the agent that matches the group you selected in creating the dataset.

 Check Orb Health